In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-We also gave lactating mothers all of the pumps to test hands-on and provide efficiency feedback.
-While all mothers' milk production and pumping are different depending on the time of day, demand, and more, we thought it was important to use the machines in the real world.
-Because the lactating testers used all of the pumps, it offers a side-by-side comparison that can potentially translate to your expected experience.
+We gave lactating mothers all of the pumps to test hands-on and provide efficiency feedback.
+While all mothers' milk production and pumping are different depending on the time of day, demand, and more, we believe it is important to use the machines in the real world.
+Because the lactating testers used all of the pumps, it offers a side-by-side comparison that potentially translates to your expected experience.

 We tested each pump to see how efficiently they pumped milk by lactating users.